davaba86/cloud-infra-eks/README.md

 - got basic knowlege in AWS services and how to use Terraform.
 - got your own Route53 domain and know how to manage it, for eg. transfer control of a Google domain to Route53.
-- installed AWS CLI, Terraform, eksctl and kubectl.
+- installed AWS CLI, Terraform, eksctl, kubectl and sed/gsqd (if macOS).
 - created an AWS IAM user and are able able to authenticate by for eg. running `aws s3 ls` and not receiving any error messages.

 ## Setup